 Another thing that you should keep in mind about this scope is that it has a staggering 52 MOA adjustments for elevation and windage, that’s a large number of adjustments.

 Like the other Leupold scopes, it’s pretty tough.
 Made with 6061- T6 aircraft quality aluminum which gives it a strong body.
-Comes with strong housing, like the other scopes of this grade Leupold too claims this scope to be water and fog proof.
+Comes with strong housing, like the other scopes of this grade Leupold too claims this scope to be water and fog-proof.

 Well, let’s come to one of the biggest selling points of this scope.
 Yes, you will get a lifetime guaranty for this scope.
-This goes to show how serious and confident Leupold is about their products.
+This goes to show how serious and confident Leupold is about its products.
 You will get the taste of made in US scope quality with this rifle.

 It also has a unique twilight max light management system.
 Which Leupold tells us will allow you to get a better view in shadows, perfect for hunting at dawn or dusk, the light-gathering capabilities of this scope are satisfactory.

 The matte black finishing is spectacular.
 The quality of the glass is pretty fine.
 Gives you the detail of the visual.
-It perhaps the best long-range scope for 300 win mag.
+It is perhaps the best long-range scope for 300 win mag.